TomerBrown/matcher/README.md

 # Candidate To Jobs Matching
 ## Home assignment for Gloat Interview
+## By Tomer Brown

 ### Setup:
+* Make sure docker and docker-compose are installed.
+* Run the following command:
+     * ```
+        docker-compose up
+        ```
+*note: it might take a couple of minutes to setup.
+### Admin Interface:
+* An automated super user with the following parameters is initialized:
+    * Username : admin
+    * Password: admin
 ### Basic API:
 #### Input:
 * **URL:** Request should be directed to the following suffix of the url: